Priyadarsini-0303/-personal-portfolio/README.md

-this is a small personal portfolio using html and css
+This is a Basic personal portfolio using html and css